veeso/tui-realm/README.md

 And that's also explains the reason of the name: Realm stands for React and Elm.

-Tui-realm also comes with a built-in standard library of components you may find very useful.
+Tui-realm also comes with a standard library of components, which can be added to your dependencies, that you may find very useful.
 Don't worry, they are optional if you don't want to use them 😉, just follow the guide in [get started](#get-started-).

 ![Demo](docs/images/demo.gif)